All of your laundromat questions, answered

 Subject to approvals, commercial laundry experts Richard Jay can

-finance your entire laundromat set-up through Capital Plus if you
+finance your entire laundromat set-up througha range of financing

-have a good credit rating, enough money to service the lease and
+options if you have a good credit rating, enough money to service

-access to funds for store furnishings and advertising.
-This includes
+the lease andaccess to funds for store furnishings and advertising.

-fit-out, equipment, installation and accessories – everything you
+This includes fit-out, equipment, installation and accessories –

 Expect to invest between $100,000 and $400,000 in